chriskrycho/v5.chriskrycho.com/site/journal/2025/2025 Colfax Marathon Race Report.md

     - [Pacing](#pacing)
 - [Conclusion](#conclusion)

-Feel free to skip around to what seems interesting to you!
+Feel free to skip around to what seems interesting to you! (*N.b.* there are a number of links throughout to various products I use, and these are all  just regular links, not affiliate links!)

 I will summarize by saying that this was an immensely rewarding experience.
 It is really amazing to see what the human body—your *own* body!—is capable of doing, and equally to see how deeply in tune with your own body you can get by spending the time training and studying how the body works.